msobanjo/courseware/topics/docker/modules/multi-stage-build/README.md

 The filename is `HelloWorldApplication.java`, make sure you are in the the directory `docker_multi_stage_example` and then run the command:

-`mkdir src && mkdir src/main && mkdir src/main/java && mkdir src/main/java/org && mkdir src/main/java/org/example && touch src/main/java/org/example/HelloWorldApplication.java`
+`mkdir -p src/main/java/com/example/helloworld && touch $_/HelloWorldApplication.java`

 Place the following contents into the *HelloWorldApplication.java* file: